sphygmus/raycast-boilerplate/README.md

 # Raycast Extension Boilerplate

-A starter template for building your own [Raycast](https://www.raycast.com/) Windows extension.
+A minimal starter template for creating your own [Raycast](https://www.raycast.com/) extension on Windows.
+This boilerplate provides only the essential setup — no linters or tests included — making it easy to customize and extend for your specific needs.

 ## Features